divark/divark.github.io/about.md

 permalink: /about/
 ---

 My name is Tyler Schmidt.
-I'm a Systems Programmer who makes utility applications and systems on the side living in the Bay Area.
+I'm a Systems Programmer who makes utility applications on the side living in the Bay Area.
 Currently, I'm pursuing a Master's degree from the [Georgia Institute of Technology](https://www.gatech.edu/) specializing in [Computing Systems](https://omscs.gatech.edu/specialization-computing-systems).

 I am the Lead Software Architect of the [Leviathan Logic Engine](https://github.com/Exonoesis/Leviathan-Logic-Engine), a game-creation framework.
 My contributions involve keeping the framework modular, and stable with the use of automated testing.